Skip to main content

 Xutuli Pitha or Sutuli Pitha an quintessential and Assamese dessert

-It has been a week since we celebrated Magh Bihu, yet I am still relishing Xutuli Pitha or Sutuli Pitha and so is my family.
-Last week, I posted my Magh Bihu food memory and most of my readers have never heard or knew the food I shared in my blog.
-Today I thought, I will share the most quintessential dessert we make during Magh Bihu or for that matter any Bihu.
-Pillowy, sticky, crunchy half-moon shape dessert inspired from an Assamese musical instrument.
+It has been a week since we celebrated Magh Bihu, yet I am still relishing Xutuli Pitha or Sutuli Pitha, and so is my family.
+Last week, I posted my Magh Bihu food memory, and most of my readers have never heard of or known the food I shared in my blog.
+Today, I will share the most quintessential dessert we make during Magh Bihu, or for that matter, any Bihu.
+Pillowy, sticky, crunchy, half-moon-shaped dessert inspired by an Assamese musical instrument.

 Ingredients